↓

 Tarav Mogara Repair

-Sitar Factory Posted on Saturday, 13 December 2014 by AnandaFriday, 15 April 2022
+SiTAR FAcToRY Posted on Saturday, 13 December 2014 by AnandaFriday, 15 April 2022

 Here is a worn tarav mogara.
 The string is deeply ingrained into the bone rim… this needs to be repaired.